PJayB/AWHK/README.md

 - Fix the issue with previously pinned (Win+R/L) windows reverting to their old size
 - Defer repaint to improve performance?
 - Help CHM
-- Quit, suspend and resume keys
+- Suspend and resume keys